forgeofabsurdducks/quackamollie/docs/install/install_full_docker.rst

 Running ollama with GPU
 -----------------------
-You can add GPU support for your Ollama deployment by referencing the `docker-compose.yml` `docker-compose.gpu.yml` files when deploying:
+You can add GPU support for your Ollama deployment by referencing the :code:`docker-compose.yml` and :code:`docker-compose.gpu.yml` files when deploying:

 .. code-block:: bash